 And tappin' their boots -

 I say, keep on drumming.

+A piem for all the noise makers and budding musicians.
 When I was about 10, my friend Nick and I were helping his dad fix something in the basement.
 I don’t remember what it was.
 I do remember all the glorious tappy, scraping, drummy sounds I could make with his dad’s tools, though.
 I really got into it and kept up the beat across 3 or 4 tools at once.
 It sounded great to me and Nick didn’t seem to mind.

 Nick’s dad handed me a drill he’d just finished using and started to ask me to put it away for him.
 I remember him quickly yanking the tool back and saying, “Nevermind.
 I don’t want to know what obnoxious sound you’ll be able to make with that”.
 Over time, this and other incidents taught me to contain my music, but the drummy moods never stopped coming.
 Now as an adult I occasionally still get the impulse and pretty soon I’m all in, with hands whacking my thighs and feet working a tap dance on the tile floor.
 My kids get embarassed by it, but sometimes you just gotta give in to the music.